 Generally, your ceremony will be held within six months from the time your application is approved, although waiting times can vary.

-You will receive a letter of invitation from the Department of Immigration and Border Protection approximately four weeks before your ceremony date.
-This will give you time to arrange leave from work, if you need to, and invite some family and/or friends to join you at the ceremony.
+You will receive a letter of invitation from Cairns Regional Council approximately four weeks before your ceremony date.
+This will give you time to arrange leave from work if required and invite family and/or friends to join you at the ceremony.

-If you need to change the date of your ceremony, the Department of Immigration and Border Protection can generally accommodate you but you will need to let them know as soon as possible at email@example.com or 131 880.
+If you need to change the date of your ceremony, the Department of Home Affairs can generally accommodate you but you will need to let them know as soon as possible by contacting the department via email at firstname.lastname@example.org or 131 880.

 If your children were included on your application form, they will also be invited and will become citizens when you do.
 If they are 15 years of age or younger, they will not have to make the pledge but are welcome to do so.
 If they are aged 16 years of age or over they will need to make the pledge.

-If you have any special needs, please let the Department of Immigration and Border Protection know by calling the Citizenship Information Line during business hours on 131 880.
+If you have any special needs, please let the Department of Home Affairs know by calling the Citizenship Information Line during business hours on 131 880.

 What to bring on the day